celestiaorg/docs/developers/blobstream.md

 <!-- markdownlint-enable MD013 -->

-## Blobstream X vs. data availability committees (DACs)
+## Blobstream vs. data availability committees (DACs)

 ### Decentralization and security

-Blobstream X is built on Celestia, which uses a CometBFT-based proof-of-stake system.
-Blobstream X shares the same security assumptions as Celestia.
+Blobstream is built on Celestia, which uses a CometBFT-based proof-of-stake system.
+Blobstream shares the same security assumptions as Celestia.
 In contrast, data availability committees (DACs), are typically centralized or semi-centralized, relying on a specific set of entities or individuals to vouch for data availability.

 ### Mechanism of verification

-Blobstream X uses data availability attestations, which are Merkle roots of the batched L2 data, to confirm that the necessary data is present on Celestia.
+Blobstream uses data availability attestations, which are Merkle roots of the batched L2 data, to confirm that the necessary data is present on Celestia.
-The L2 contract on Ethereum can check directly with Blobstream X if the data is published on Celestia.
+The L2 contract on Ethereum can check directly with Blobstream if the data is published on Celestia.
 Similarly, a DAC would rely on attestations or confirmations from its permissioned members.

 ### Flexibility and scalability

-Blobstream X is designed to offer high-throughput data availability for Ethereum L2s, aiming to strike a balance between scalability and security.
+Blobstream is designed to offer high-throughput data availability for Ethereum L2s, aiming to strike a balance between scalability and security.
 It operates independently of Ethereum's gas costs, as Celestia's resource pricing is more byte-focused rather than computation-centric.
 On the other hand, the scalability and flexibility of a DAC would depend on its specific design and implementation.

-In summary, both Blobstream X and DACs aim to ensure offchain data availability, but Blobstream X offers a more decentralized, secure, and scalable solution compared to the potential centralized nature of DACs.
+In summary, both Blobstream and DACs aim to ensure offchain data availability, but Blobstream offers a more decentralized, secure, and scalable solution compared to the potential centralized nature of DACs.